architmadankar/HackTheBox/lantern.htb/readme.md

 In the Upload content section we can upload any type of file
 ![alt text](image-4.png)

-Will create and upload a tcp reverse shell and lets see it executes or not

 #### Exploting .NET Components

 install dotnet 6